vistadataproject/vistadataproject.github.io/demo2/index.md

 # Veteran Integrated Cloud Service (VICS)

 The following demonstration is an example of a Veteran Integrated Cloud Service (VICS) for Workload.
-This provides a single, centralized cloud-based Workload service with the identical functionality of the composite of Workload functionality of the 130 decentralized VISTA systems, providing a single, secure nationwide service.
+This provides a single, centralized cloud-based Workload service with the identical functionality of the composite of Workload functionality of the 130 decentralized VISTA systems.

 ![vics-workload -width30](images/vics-workload-v2.png)